PaRappa the Rapper

-is a rhythm video game developed by NanaOn-Sha and published by Sony Computer Entertainment for the PlayStation in Japan in 1996 and worldwide in 1997.
-Created by music producer Masaya Matsuura in collaboration with artist Rodney Greenblat, the game features unique visual design and rap-based gameplay and is considered the first true rhythm game.
+is a rhythm video game developed by NanaOn-Sha and published by Sony Computer Entertainment for the PlayStation.
+It was originally released in Japan in 1996 and worldwide in 1997.
+Created by music producer Masaya Matsuura in collaboration with artist Rodney Greenblat, the game features unique visual design and rap-based gameplay and is considered to be the first true rhythm game.
 It was ported to the PlayStation Portable in 2006 in celebration of its 10-year anniversary.
 A remastered version of the original PlayStation game was released for PlayStation 4 in 2017 for the game's twentieth anniversary.

-The game was very well received by critics, who praised its music, story, animation, and gameplay, though its short length was criticized.
-It spawned two follow-up titles: a guitar-based spin-off titled Um Jammer Lammy, released in 1999 for the PlayStation, and a direct sequel, PaRappa the Rapper 2, released for the PlayStation 2 in 2001.
+PaRappa the Rapper was acclaimed by critics, who praised its music, story, animation, and gameplay, though its short length was criticized.
 Several publications list it as one of the best video games ever made.
+It spawned two follow-up titles; a guitar-based spin-off titled Um Jammer Lammy, released in 1999 for the PlayStation, and a direct sequel, PaRappa the Rapper 2, released for the PlayStation 2 in 2001.
+The game was also influential in setting the basic template for the rhythm game genre, including franchises such as the Bemani and Harmonix games.